AmanPriyanshu/FRACTURED-SORRY-Bench-Automated-Multishot-Jailbreaking/README.md

 # FRACTURED-SORRY-Bench

-## Framework for Revealing Attacks in Conversational Turns Undermining Refusal Efficacy and Defenses over SORRY-Bench
+## Framework for Revealing Attacks in Conversational Turns Undermining Refusal Efficacy and Defenses over SORRY-Bench (Automated Multi-shot Jailbreaks)

 This repository contains the code and data for the FRACTURED-SORRY-Bench framework, as described in our paper.